 No, at the full review or update stages you are only asked to assess the PRESS elements in the primary database strategy.
 However, if you identify errors or issues with the searches conducted in the other sources, please share these in your assessment so they can be revised for future updates.
 Please also note in the assessment which strategy you checked if it is unclear which is the primary database.

-It is possible the search methods for a protocol, review or update will have been peer reviewed prior to submission to the Central Editorial Service.
-Another member of the author team could have checked the search or another information specialist reviewed the strategies.
-These search peer review activities are highly encouraged to improve the quality of searches, but they may not have assessed the mandatory MECIR standards and essential PRESS elements.
-Because the EIEP pilot aims to assess search methods to a consistent standard, you may be asked to assess a search for which some form of peer review has already been conducted.
+It is possible the search methods for a protocol, review or update will have been evaluated prior to submission to a Cochrane editorial team.
+These pre-submission activities are also known as search quality assurance, or "search QA."
+Another member of the author team could have checked the search methods, or another information specialist may have reviewed the strategies.
+Search QA is highly encouraged to improve the quality of searches but is considered a separate activity to search peer review.
+Search peer review is an independent process conducted after manuscript submission to assess the mandatory MECIR standards and essential PRESS elements.
+To assess Cochrane search methods to a consistent standard, you may be asked to peer review submissions that also received pre-submission search QA.

-Question 12: What form of acknowledgement do CISs receive for peer reviewing submissions to the Central Editorial Service?
+Question 15: What form of acknowledgement do members of the IS Search Peer Review Team receive for peer reviewing submissions in EM?

 If the submission that you peer reviewed is accepted and you provide permission, an acknowledgement will be published in the protocol, review or update.
 You will also gain Membership points for completing the peer review.
+Points will appear next to the peer review contribution in your Cochrane Account after all required reviews are completed for the submission.
 The names of peer reviewers from the last calendar year will also appear on Cochrane Review Groups' websites, unless the peer reviewer has not consented to this.

 Your assessment of the search methods will be compiled with comments from other peer reviewers, and this feedback will be shared with the authors.
 If there are suggested or requested revisions to the search methods and the individual who contributed the search methods is not an author, it will be the authors’ responsibility to share these revisions with the appropriate team member to address.

-The Central Editorial Service Managing Editor will assess the author revisions and, if they are unsure whether the authors have sufficiently addressed all comments, they may request that you re-review the revised version.
-Questions from Managing Editors in the Central Editorial Service about the search may also be directed to the Central Editorial Service Information Specialist.
+The Managing Editor will assess the author revisions and, if they are unsure whether the authors have sufficiently addressed all comments, they may request that you re-review the revised version.

 Please see sample peer review assessment forms available from the Search Peer Review pages of the Information Specialists’ Portal.